Cancellation of an apprenticeship or traineeship

 If a party withdraws their consent and it is received within the above timeframe, the application for cancellation is withdrawn and the training contract remains active.

-If a withdrawal of consent is not received, the cancellation will take affect and written notification will be sent to all parties.
+If a withdrawal of consent is not received, the cancellation will take effect and written notification will be sent to all parties.

 Where cancellation occurs and a training contract has not been completed and signed, it is advisable that the parties contact their AASN provider or the department for further advice.

 In some circumstances, parties may wish to consider a transfer or suspension of the training contract as an alternative to cancellation.
-The ATIS-046 Transfer of a registered training contract - permanent or temporary and ATIS-047 Suspension of a registered training contract information sheets provide further details.
+The following information sheets provide further details:

 Cancellation by the department or its agent